How to apply

-- Students invited for interviews in Cambridge submit an interview confirmation form.
-Details of how to do this will be sent with your invitation to interview.
+- Students invited for interviews in Cambridge submit an interview attendance confirmation form.
+The deadline and details of how to do this are given in your invitation to interview.
 There are also two further forms to request meals and accommodation if needed.

 - Come to the interview.
 Most of the interviews will take place between 9 and 17 December 2013 so please keep these dates free.